-Managing tendonitis is always tricky.
-We know that exercise therapy is the best treatment for tendonitis.
+Managing Tendonitis is always tricky.
+We know that exercise therapy is the best treatment for Tendonitis.
 However, some people struggle with exercise and require other treatments.
 Generally, injections are effective in some cases of tendonitis but are risky and may cause nasty side effects.
-Shockwave therapy, collagen supplementation and a specific type of antibiotic also work for problematic tendonitis.
-GTN patch, a nitroglycerin patch for tendonitis, is an alternative to other treatments for most people with tendonitis.
+Shockwave therapy, collagen supplementation and a specific type of antibiotic also work for problematic Tendonitis.
+GTN patch, a nitroglycerin patch for Tendonitis, is an alternative to other treatments for most people with Tendonitis.
 Is a GTN patch for tendonitis effective?
-Should you use a glyceryl trinitrate patch for tendonitis to help with exercise?
+Should you use a glyceryl trinitrate patch for Tendonitis to help with exercise?

-What are GTN patches?
+What are GTN Patches?

-How does GTN improve tendonitis?
+How does GTN improve Tendonitis?

-Overall, GTN have mixed evidence for use in tendonitis, although patches are relatively safe and non-invasive.
+Overall, GTN have mixed evidence for use in Tendonitis, although patches are relatively safe and non-invasive.

-How do you use Nitroglycerin patches for tendonitis?
+How do you use Nitroglycerin Patches for Tendonitis?

 Firstly, a GTN patch is only helpful for tendons just under the skin.
 These tendons include

 Thirdly, you should start with a 1/4 patch to reduce the chances of side effects.
-Cut the patch in quarters and place a quarter patch onto the skin over the most tender part of the tendonitis.
+Cut the patch into quarters and place a quarter patch onto the skin over the most tender part of the tendonitis.
 The unused patch should be discarded.
 Apply the patch in the morning and take it off at night.
 You need to have a patch break for at least 8 hours daily.
 The patch should stay on when you take a bath or shower.
 You can also exercise with the patch.
 If you tolerate a quarter patch after the 4th day, we suggest increasing the dose to half a patch.
 Then, if you have no headache after day 8, you can increase to a whole patch.

 Summary for using Deponit patches:

-• Put 1/4 of a patch on the skin over the sore tendon.
+- Put 1/4 of a patch on the skin over the sore tendon.

-• Leave the patch on during the day and take it off at night.
+- Leave the patch on during the day and take it off at night.

-• After day 4, (if no headache) increase the dose to 1/2 patch.
+- After day 4, (if no headache) increase the dose to 1/2 patch.

-• After day 8 (if no headache), increase the dose to a whole patch.
+- After day 8 (if no headache), increase the dose to a whole patch.

-• If you experience a headache, take paracetamol or ibuprofen or reduce the patch dose.
+- If you experience a headache, take paracetamol or ibuprofen or reduce the patch dose.

-• If you experience a skin rash, move the patch to a slightly different spot daily.
+- If you experience a skin rash, move the patch to a slightly different spot daily.

 What are the side effects of a glyceryl trinitrate patch?

 Generally, the most common side effect is a headache.
-About one in three people experience headaches.
+About one in three people experiences headaches.
 If you develop a headache, we suggest taking simple paracetamol.
 If this does not help, we recommend reducing the patch dose further. ( ½ patch to ¼ patch).
 Then, you can increase the patch dose to ½ or full as tolerated.

 Finally, you should avoid using the patch with medications to treat erectile dysfunction.
 Examples include Viagra and Cialis.
 If you are using these medications, we suggest you remove the patch.
 The effect of the nitroglycerin patches stops after 15-30 minutes.